dolphin-acoustics-vip/database-management-system/ocean/README.md

 # Odontocete Call Environment and Archival Network

-The Odontocete Call Environment and Archival Network (DBMS) is a project that aims to streamline the data pipeline of the Dolphin Acoustics Vertically Integrated Project at the University of St Andrews.
+The Odontocete Call Environment and Archival Network (OCEAN) is a project that aims to streamline the data pipeline of the Dolphin Acoustics Vertically Integrated Project at the University of St Andrews.

 The ensuing documentation details the [installation](#installation) and [operation](#maintaining-and-operating-the-web-app) of the code.

-Familiarity with the data pipeline and implementation strategy found in the Project's GitHub Wiki are required.
+Familiarity with the data pipeline and implementation strategy found in the Project's Wiki are essential.
 General computer science competency, as well as more specific familiarity with the [requirements](#requirements) are also prerequesite.

 <a name="requirements"></a>
 <a name="dependencies" depracated></a>